-The Board of Directors is committed to increasing the number of women on the Board of Directors as board turnover occurs from time to time.
-Accordingly, consideration of the number of women who are directors, along with consideration of whether other diverse attributes are sufficiently represented on the Board of Directors, is an important component of the selection process for new members of the Board of Directors going forward.
-For all potential Board members, we take into account educational background, diversity of professional experience, knowledge of our business, integrity, professional reputation, independence, wisdom, the ability to represent the best interests of our stockholders.
+The Board of Directors is committed to increasing the level of women on the Board of Directors as board turnover occurs from time to time, taking into account educational background, diversity of professional experience, knowledge of our business, integrity, professional reputation, independence, wisdom, the ability to represent the best interests of our stockholders along with the level of female representation on the Board of Directors.
+Accordingly, consideration of the number of women who are directors, along with consideration of whether other diverse attributes are sufficiently represented on the Board of Directors, will be an important component of the selection process for new members of the Board of Directors going forward.
 In addition, the Nominating and Corporate Governance Committee, in accordance with its policies and procedures for director candidates, considers whether a proposed director candidate would help achieve a Board composition that represents a diversity of background and experience, inclusive of race, ethnicity, age, gender identity, gender expression and sexual orientation.

+In furtherance of this commitment, on May 13, 2021 the Board of Directors appointed Dr. Erica Schwartz to the Board of Directors.
 We expect to achieve additional gender diversity on the Board over time through Board vacancies, expansion or otherwise.
-The following matrix provides additional information about our board diversity as of December 31, 2022.
+The following matrix provides additional information about our board diversity as of January 1, 2022.